spotlessmind1975/img2midres/README.md

 `-r <platform>` use midres tiles for specific platform

 This option allows you to specify which set of tiles will be used to implement the MIDRES graphics.
-You can choose `cbm` to indicate the standard tiles of the PETSCII character set or `atari` to indicate the set loaded on departure from the library.
+You can choose `cbm` to indicate the standard (built-in) tiles of the PETSCII character set or `atari` to indicate the set **[ztiles.bin](https://github.com/spotlessmind1975/midres/blob/master/data/ztiles.bin)** loaded on departure from the library for this platform (8 tiles).
+Finally, you can choose `vanilla` in order to choose the complete 16 tiles, stored in **[mtiles.bin](https://github.com/spotlessmind1975/midres/blob/master/data/ztiles.bin)**.

 `-s <index>`    skip first palette entries